UTSCCSCC01/projectf21-gmt-8-gang/README.md

 ### What do you name your branches?
 master: for master branch (current working version)
 dev: for development branch (for current development branch that will be merged into master)
 feature-myNewFeatureName: for a new feature branch this branch can be edited by multiple people.
-However, different feature branches should attempt not to work on overlapping methods
+However, different feature branches should attempt not to work on overlapping features (an example of a feature would be feature-DonorLogin or feature-HomelessPayment..)
+feature-myNewFeatureName-taskx: for a new user story task based on a feature this branch should be predominantly edited by at most 2/3 people.
+Different task branches should attempt to work on overlapping methods
 hotfix-newHotfixIssueName: for urgent hotfix that is in master/dev branch

 ### Do you use github issues or another ticketing website?